writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ### How do I find out what gcloud command to use?

-There are two main ways to find the commands:
+Typically, there are two main ways to find the commands:

 - Perform the action through the GUI and prior to creating or deleting, there is a link provided to the equivalent **REST** or **command line**.
 Clicking on the **command line** will give you all the gcloud commands required to create it via the command line.
 This [link](https://cloud.google.com/shell/docs/running-gcloud-commands) is a good resource.
 - Refer to the [gcloud Software Development Toolkit (SDK)](https://cloud.google.com/sdk/gcloud/reference/).
 Being Google, well the searches are alarmingly accurate and intuitive!